ArturoSbr/appec-s1-2025/assignments/a03/instructions.md

 best parameters of any logistic regression model.

 It is extremely important that you vectorize your functions!
 Avoid using `for` loops at all costs!
-The only `for` loop you should use is the one in the pseudo-code described below.
+The only `for` loop you should use is the one that's already written in the `hints.py` file.

 ## Instructions